dlallan/dlallan/README.md

 #### Current Status

-Right now, I'm a third year Computer Engineering student at the [University of Alberta][ualberta], Canada (class of 2022).
+Right now, I'm a Computer Engineering student at the [University of Alberta][ualberta], Canada (class of 2022).

 Between semesters, I've done software development at [Enbridge][enbridge], [PCL Constructors][pcl], and [DMS Insight Works][dms].